Así se baila

 Así se baila (English title: That's How You Dance) is an American Spanish-language reality show that premiered on Telemundo on September 12, 2021.
 It is hosted by Jacqueline Bracamontes with the judging panel consisting of Adamari López, Cristián de la Fuente and Mariana Seoane.
+The series was executive produced by Francisco "Cisco" Suárez and Macarena Moreno, with casting by Francisco Ponce.

 Format

 The reality show revolves around 11 dance partnerships consisting of a known celebrity, accompanied by their significant other, family member or friend.
 They compete every week, in order to advance and eventually become the winning couple of the $200,000 prize.